Framfield: The Framfield and Blackboys Summer Show

-Each year in the village, a fête is held at the Framfield Recreation Ground and Memorial Hall.
+Each year in the village, a fête is held at the Framfield recreation ground and memorial hall.
 It is a big event for Framfield.
-The Summer Show is held on the second Saturday of August.
-The Summer Show includes the traditional vegetable, fruit and flower exhibits along with flower arranging, children's and adult handicrafts, cookery and photographic sections.
-While overseen by the Framfield and Blackboys Horticultural Society, the Summer Show organisation has now passed to the local Show Committee, initially chaired by Phil Day and later by Terry Everitt.
+The summer show is held on the third Saturday of August and includes the traditional vegetable, fruit and flower exhibits along with flower arranging, children's and adult handicrafts, cookery and photographic sections.
+While overseen by the Framfield and Blackboys Horticultural Society, the summer show organisation has now passed to the local show committee, initially chaired by Phil Day and later by Terry Everitt.
 The show returned in 2022 after a two year break due to the Covid pandemic.

 Blackboys

 Blackboys is a local village within the same parish as Framfield.
-There a number of theories about the source of the name ‘Blackboys’.
+There a number of theories about the source of the name Blackboys.
 The most interesting theory relates to the ancient industry of charcoal burning.

 The Blackboys Inn was founded in the 14th century as a coaching establishment.
 It is possible that the inn was also founded as an overnight lodge for the drivers transporting charcoal from the local woods to Lewes and other towns.
 In the 1960s it was owned by the comedian and actor Ronald Shiner.
 Riverside House, and its exposure to noise from aircraft operations at Gatwick Airport, was the subject of a House of Lords legal ruling in 2001 (Farley v Skinner).

 Located near Blackboys is Tickerage Mill, which was once the home of Vivien Leigh.
 After her death, her ashes were scattered on the mill pond..

-The composer, Ruth Gipps lived, in later years, at Tickerage Castle, now a large detached house.
+The composer Ruth Gipps lived, in later years, at Tickerage Castle, now a large detached house.